-The More You Know, the Better it Gets!
+The More You Know iPhone, the Better it Gets!

 A well-designed iPhone app may appear deceptively simple because only so many functions can fit into a small display.
 For this reason, let's start with the functional overview of Skrol's main page: